Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Ha’apai

-While Ha'apai may be better known for its kitesurfing conditions, those seeking a more traditional surfing experience will find a hidden gem at Houmale'eia Beach on the tip of Foa Island.
-This picturesque stretch of sand offers one of the only true beach breaks in the Tongan archipelago, providing a safe wave-riding opportunity compared to some of the region's more challenging reef breaks.
+While Ha'apai may be better known for its kitesurfing conditions, surfers seeking a more traditional board-riding experience will find a hidden gem at Houmale'eia Beach on the tip of Foa Island.
+This picturesque stretch of sand offers one of the only true beach breaks in Tonga, providing a safe wave-riding opportunity compared to some of the archipelago's more challenging reef breaks.

 In contrast, the remote island of Nomuka (also part of the Ha'apai group) is home to some of Tonga's best reef breaks, with very limited accessibility and a completely uncrowded lineup.
 From the powerful, barrelling left-handers that peel over the shallow coral to the open-faced right-hand walls, this isolated island provides a smorgasbord of wave options for the adventurous.